mitre/inspec-reporter-json-hdf/README.md

 ### Getting Started:

-#### Step 1: Simply add your attestations to a json file, such as "my_attestations.json", for example:
+#### Step 1: Simply add your attestations to a json file, such as "my_attestations.json".
+For example:
 ```
 {
     "plugins": {